MrWillian/connectedin/README.md

  - Database: SQLite

 ## Getting Started
-Be shure that you have Django and Django compose in your computer.
+Be shure that you have Docker and docker-compose in your computer.
 And, execute it:

 > docker-compose build && docker-compose up